 When I visited Europe in 2008 and before, the idea that Europe was not going to emerge as one united political entity was regarded as heresy by many leaders.
 The European enterprise was seen as a work in progress moving inevitably toward unification — a group of nations committed to a common fate.
 What was a core vision in 2008 is now gone.
-What was inconceivable — the primacy of the traditional nation-state — is now commonly discussed, and
+What was inconceivable — the primacy of the traditional nation-state — is now commonly discussed, and steps to devolve Europe in part or in whole (such as ejecting Greece from the eurozone) are being contemplated.
+This is not a trivial event.

 Before 1492, Europe was a backwater of small nationalities struggling over a relatively small piece of cold, rainy land.
 But one technological change made Europe the center of the international system: deep-water navigation.